abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 of me as a person experiencing the world out there, of me here going somewhere else, the subject being the knower of the object—is not given any strength or substance.
-If we don’t catch it, however, that is when *avijjā paccaya* *saṅkhāra—*ignorance conditions mental formations.
+If we don’t catch it, however, that is when *avijjā paccaya saṅkhāra*—ignorance conditions mental formations.
 When there is ignorance, then that duality of saṅkhāra or compoundedness arises.
 But if there is full awareness, full knowing, full mindfulness, then even that subtle degree of ignorance or delusion does not arise and